canonical/kafka-operator/docs/how-to/deploy/deploy-spaces.md

 juju integrate kafka kafka-test-app
 ```

-As a result, the client application will receive network endpoints on the `10.0.0.0/24` subnet, while the Apache Kafka cluster will use the `10.10.10.0/24` for internal communications.
+As a result, the client application will receive network endpoints on the subnets prescribed by the Juju space `client`, while the Apache Kafka cluster will use the `peers` space for internal communications.
+In the previous example, those are `10.0.0.0/24` and `10.10.10.0/24` subnets respectively.